Relaxation of real name policy and and a crack down on name calling…

 But this of course leads us to the big one, and it would be remiss of us not to acknowledge it.
 Yes, this does mean that references to Sinn Féin as SF-IRA or any variant thereof will no longer be acceptable.

 We recognize that for many commentators, particularly those from the Unionist community, the link between Sinn Féin and the Provisional IRA is an insuperable factor in their perception of that party, and the use of the term SF-IRA is a way of reminding everyone of that link.
 Nevertheless, the use of the term does prejudice discussions and inevitably degrades the tone of the conversation.
-Accordingly, whilst recognising why some of our commentators may instinctively employ the term, we will no longer publish it and ask everyone to refer to Sinn Féin as Sinn Féin.
+Accordingly, whilst recognising why some of our commentators may instinctively employ the term, we ask everyone to refer to Sinn Féin as Sinn Féin.

 Furthermore, certain contributors have resorted to using the term gaslighting as a way of dismissing interpretations of others that they find difficult to address: such exchanges always demand a systematic analysis of what is considered as inaccurate or misleading.
 The word refers to a conscious manipulation of another’s perceptions of reality and is seldom an accurate description of what’s actually going on.
 It’s usually just another way of avoiding the hard work of thinking an issue through and is liable to be deleted where its encountered.